caplett/kit_ilias_sync/README.md

 You need to have active ilias cookies your firefox instance.
 Open a new window and login to your ilias accout.
 Repeat 2 time.
 Dont know why its not working first time.

+### Password requirements

+Currently passwords with a '\' letter have problems getting escaped and do not work.
+You can change you password or fix the issue.

 ## Getting Started

 Move config.yml.back to config.yml